-All of these steps not only make the process less toxic and eco-friendly, they reduce costs associated with the production process, and consumption of natural resources (water, electricity, fuels), while also improving the quality of the final textile product.
+All of these steps not only make the process less toxic and eco-friendly, they reduce costs associated with the production process; and reduce the consumption of natural resources (water, electricity, fuels) while also improving the quality of the final textile product.

 Foods and Beverages

 It is the domestic application for enzyme technology that most people are already familiar with.
 Historically, humans have been using enzymes for centuries, in early biotechnological practices, to produce foods, without really knowing it.

 In the past, it was possible with less technology to make wine, beer, vinegar, and cheeses, because the enzymes in yeast and the bacteria present allowed for it.